 - Review the information submitted to support their credentialing application, except for recommendations and peer-protected information obtained by the plan. - Correct erroneous information.
 When information is obtained by the Credentialing department that varies substantially from the information the provider gave, the Credentialing department will notify the health care provider to correct the discrepancy.
-Corrections must be made within 10 business days of notification and can be submitted via fax to 1-215-863-6369 or mailed to the AmeriHealth Caritas Delaware Credentialing department: AmeriHealth Caritas Delaware Attn: Credentialing Department Continental Drive, Suite 300 Newark, DE 19713 - Be informed, upon request, of the status of their credentialing or recredentialing application.
-The Credentialing department will share all information with the provider with the exception of references, recommendations, or protected peer-review information (e.g., information received from the National Practitioner Data Bank).
+Corrections must be made within 10 business days of notification and can be submitted via fax to 1-215-863-6369 or mailed to the AmeriHealth Caritas Delaware Credentialing department:

+AmeriHealth Caritas Delaware

+Attn: Credentialing Department

+220 Continental Drive, Suite 300

+Newark, DE 19713 - Received notification, upon request, of their credentialing status or recredentialing application.

+The Credentialing department will share all information with the provider, except for references, recommendations, or protected peer-review information (e.g., information received from the National Practitioner Data Bank).
 Requests can be made via phone, email, or in writing.
 The Credentialing department will respond to all requests within 24 business hours of receipt.
-Responses will be via email or phone call to the provider. - Be notified of a Credentialing Committee or Medical Director review decision, within 30 calendar days for PCPs and within 45 calendar days for specialty providers, of receipt of a clean and complete application.
-Providers may appeal any initial or recredentialing denial within 30 calendar days of receiving written notification of the decision.
+Responses will be via email or phone to the provider.

+Receive notification from a Credentialing Committee or Medical Director review decision, within 30 calendar days for PCPs, and within 45 calendar days for specialty providers, of receipt of a clean and complete application.
+Providers may appeal the initial or recredentialing denial within 30 calendar days of receiving written notification of the decision.